 More than 5 million school-aged children wet the bed at night -- with twice as many boys wetting their bed as girls.
 Here's what you need to know to help your child deal with this common problem.

 Discipline is the process of teaching your child what type of behavior is acceptable and what type is not acceptable.
 In other words, discipline teaches a child to follow rules.
 Effective discipline uses many different tools, like positive reinforcement, modeling, and a loving and supportive family.
 Sometimes, punishments are also an effective tool-but that doesn’t mean that good discipline is mostly about punishments.
 It sounds so straightforward, yet every parent becomes frustrated at one time or another with issues surrounding children and discipline.

-Parents run up against several barriers when trying to teach good behavior to their children.
-How many of these have you experienced?
+Parents run up against barriers when trying to teach good behavior, like children who:

 Are disrespectful and don't listen: "I must have told you a thousand times!"